mohitmishra786/hacktoberfest-2022/README.md

 # Hacktober-Fest-2022
 This repo is mainly being made for Hacktoberfest 2022.
-Sorry, this repo is excluded

 # HOW CAN I CONTRIBUTE